Advertising campaigns over $1 million

-We make recommendations to the Delivery and Performance Committee of Cabinet (DaPCo).
-DaPCo centrally coordinate government advertising and give budget approval.
+The DCS team make recommendations to the Expenditure Review Committee (ERC).
+ERC centrally coordinate government advertising and give campaign budget approval.

-We might also recommend that some of the budget is approved to conduct research or provide more evidence to support the strategy (these campaigns will go back to a future DaPCo meeting for approval of the remainder of the proposed budget).
+The DCS team might also recommend that some of the budget is approved to conduct research or provide more evidence to support the strategy (these campaigns will go back to a future ERC meeting for approval of the remainder of the proposed budget).

-Once you have budget approval, the DCS team will review your campaign.
-We'll contact you with what you'll need to do during this stage.
+Once you have campaign budget approval, the DCS team will review your campaign, and contact you with what you'll need to do to complete this stage.

 At a minimum, you’ll be required to: